realmatterio/PQC-2035/README.md

 While all post-quantum signature schemes are technically viable within Ethereum's theoretical gas and size limits, **signature size directly impacts gas consumption**.
 For real-world use in smart contracts or log entries, **Falcon and Dilithium offer better trade-offs**, whereas **SPHINCS+** provides strong security but at a higher gas cost.

-### 2.2 ICC OpenSSL
+### 2.3 ICC OpenSSL and ICCHSM

 **ICC OpenSSL** extends the OpenSSL library by integrating <a href="https://www.ironcap.ca">IronCAP</a>'s PQC algorithms, enabling quantum-resistant key generation, encryption, and signing.
 It serves as the cryptographic backbone for OpenVPN and supports Besu’s transaction signing.

+**ICCHSM** is a software implementation of the <a href="https://www.ironcap.ca">IronCAP</a>'s cryptographic Hardware Security Module (HSM) with a PKCS#11 interface, providing PQC encryption and signing capabilities.
+It supports single-purpose and dual-purpose keys for key encapsulation and digital signatures, including multi-signature operations for blockchain root hashes and smart contracts.
+ICCHSM enables Besu decentralized applications (DApps) to implement PQC multi-signatures, enhancing security for critical operations.

-### 2.3 OpenVPN
+### 2.4 OpenVPN

 **OpenVPN** is an open-source VPN solution that secures point-to-point and site-to-site connections.
 Configured with <a href="https://www.ironcap.ca">IronCAP</a>'s ICC OpenSSL, it uses PQC algorithms to establish quantum-safe tunnels, protecting Besu’s peer-to-peer (P2P) communication.

-### 2.4 Hyperledger Besu
+### 2.5 Hyperledger Besu

 **Hyperledger Besu**, an open-source Ethereum client under the Hyperledger project, supports permissioned networks tailored for enterprise needs.
 It handles transaction signing, consensus (e.g., QBFT or IBFT 2.0), and P2P communication, which we enhance with PQC via <a href="https://www.ironcap.ca">IronCAP</a>'s ICC OpenSSL and ICCHSM.

-### 2.5 ICCHSM

-**ICCHSM** is a software implementation of the <a href="https://www.ironcap.ca">IronCAP</a>'s cryptographic Hardware Security Module (HSM) with a PKCS#11 interface, providing PQC encryption and signing capabilities.
-It supports single-purpose and dual-purpose keys for key encapsulation and digital signatures, including multi-signature operations for blockchain root hashes and smart contracts.
-ICCHSM enables Besu decentralized applications (DApps) to implement PQC multi-signatures, enhancing security for critical operations.

 ---